zkSTAR: A zero knowledge system for time series attack detection enforcing regulatory compliance in critical infrastructure networks: Nonlinear State Space Modeling

 \subsection{Hypothesis Test for Anomaly Detection}

-We consider residual covariance $S_t = U_t \Sigma_t U_t^{T}$ coupled with residual measurements $r_t$ for detecting covert data-driven attacks \cite{li2020detection}.
-Without loss of generality we note that it is also possible to apply our techniques for detecting false data injection by monitoring $R_t$.
+In this paper we focus primarily on false data injection (FDI) attacks \cite{li2020deep} wherein an adversary artificially injects noise into sensor measurements as a means to induce catastrophic damage to critical infrastructure.
+We consider residual covariance $S_t = U_t \Sigma_t U_t^{T}$ coupled with residual measurements $r_t$ as a means to detect such attacks \cite{li2020detection}.
 We denote the standardized vector of PC scores as $\tau_t = (S_t)^{-1/2}(r_t) = U_t\Sigma_t^{-1/2}(r_t)$ such that $\tau_t \sim N(0,I)$ \cite{li2020detection,hwang2017chi}.
 This implies that $||\tau_t||^2_2 \sim \chi^2_p$, where $p<d$ is the degrees of freedom corresponding to the number of principal components used \cite{hwang2017chi}.

 A generic hypothesis testing procedure applicable to sensor and residual monitoring has been discussed in greater detail in \cite{li2021degradation}.
-We define a measure of \emph{probabilistic similarity} to help establish the distinctness of two sensor measurement vectors as stated in Definition \ref{defn8}. \begin{definition}[Probabilistic Similarity] Two distinct $\tilde{y}_{t+1}, y_{t+1}$ with corresponding test statistics $\tilde{T}_t=\verb|ChiTestStat|(\tilde{y}_{t+1};\alpha,m)$ and $T_t=\verb|ChiTestStat|(y_{t+1};\alpha,m)$ are deemed to be probabilistically similar if $\tilde{T}_t > \chi^2_{p,\alpha}$ and $\tilde{T}_t > \chi^2_{p,\alpha}$. \end{definition} The concept of probabilistic similarity is particularly useful while handling issues for numerical precision issues wherein the sensor data measurement stored and processed in the ICS differs from the original value recorded by the sensors.
-We now proceed towards theoretical characterization of the zkSNARKs to enforce temporal and statistically consistent detection outcomes.
+We define a measure of \emph{probabilistic similarity} to help establish the distinctness of two sensor measurement vectors as stated in Definition \ref{defn8}. \begin{definition}[Probabilistic Similarity] Two distinct $\tilde{y}_{t+1}, y_{t+1}$ with corresponding test statistics $\tilde{T}_t=\verb|ChiTestStat|(\tilde{y}_{t+1};\alpha,m)$ and $T_t=\verb|ChiTestStat|(y_{t+1};\alpha,m)$ are deemed to be probabilistically similar if either $\tilde{T}_t > \chi^2_{p,\alpha},\ T_t > \chi^2_{p,\alpha}$ or $\tilde{T}_t \leq \chi^2_{p,\alpha},\ T_t \leq \chi^2_{p,\alpha}$. \end{definition} The concept of probabilistic similarity is particularly useful while handling issues for numerical precision issues wherein the sensor data measurement stored and processed in the ICS differs from the original value recorded by the sensors.
+We proceed towards characterizing the threat model and security guarantees.